c2siorg/SkamSheild/ss-web-client/README.md

 ## Usage

 1. **Login**: Access the web client using your admin credentials.
-2. **Dashboard**: Navigate to the dashboard to see an overview of reported content.
+2. **Dashboard**: Navigate to the dashboard to see an overview of the reported content.
 3. **Review Reports**: Click on reports to review details and manage their status.
 4. **Search and Filter**: Use search and filter options to efficiently manage reports.